Why get a wireless guitar system? Let me take you back in time for a moment…

 Since the receiver can accommodate up to 12 transmitters in a given frequency band, it’s ideal for touring with a band.
 Much like the PGXD14, it has a display for easy configuration and an LED that lets you know if the input signal is too hot.

 The receiver can pick up the transmission from up to 300 feet away without obstruction.
 Since it operates in the 500-600Hz range, you may need a license to use it.
-It generally depends on the power level.
-However, it will still be legal to use after 2020, unlike systems in the 600-700Hz range.
+It generally depends on the power level – check your local rules.
+(Systems in the 600-700Hz range are generally not allowed.)

 - Pristine sound quality